Christone007/alx-low_level_programming/0x10-variadic_functions/README.md

 the use of variadic functions

 ## Tasks
 0. Write a function that returns the sum of all its parameters
+1. Write a function that prints numbers, followed by a new line.

 ## Favourite Task Quotes
 0. Beauty is variable, ugliness is constant
+1. To be is to be the value of a variable

 ## Extras